apache/skywalking/docs/en/protocols/Trace-Data-Protocol-v3.md

 After you have the service ID and service instance ID ready, you could send traces and metrics.
 Now we have
 1. `TraceSegmentReportService#collect` for the SkyWalking native trace format
-1. `JVMMetricReportService#collect` for the SkyWalking native jvm format
+1. `JVMMetricReportService#collect` for the SkyWalking native JVM format

 For trace format, note that:
 1. The segment is a unique concept in SkyWalking.
 It should include all spans for each request in a single OS process, which is usually a single language-based thread.